mconfalonieri/external-dns-hetzner-webhook/README.md

   setting one of the required `TXT` records;
 - if `WEBHOOK_HOST` and `HEALTH_HOST` are set to the same address/hostname or
   one of them is set to `0.0.0.0` remember to use different ports.
-- if your records doon't get deleted when applications are uninstalled, you might want to verify the policy in use for ExternalDNS: if it's `upsert-only` no deletion will occur.
+- if your records don't get deleted when applications are uninstalled, you might want to verify the policy in use for ExternalDNS: if it's `upsert-only` no deletion will occur.
 It must be set to `sync` for deletions to be processed.